dgapitts/vagrant-postgres9.6/README.md

 * check basic psql access (details below)
 * run "git setup and clone for pg-scripts" (delails below)

-For sample install details and a potential bug around https://gist.github.com/dgapitts/e1a99421e1cd96b43f668ec0d1e7ac20
+For sample install details and a potential bug around "Box 'centos/7' could not be found" https://gist.github.com/dgapitts/e1a99421e1cd96b43f668ec0d1e7ac20

-There are a couple of prerequistes to be install on the hostmachine (i.e. your laptop):
+There are a couple of prerequistes to be install on the host machine (i.e. your laptop):
 * VirtualBox Download and Install from https://www.virtualbox.org/wiki/Downloads
 * Vagrant Download and Install from https://www.vagrantup.com/downloads.html